5 common MgO board problems and how to avoid them

 Introduction

-Magnesium oxide board, commonly known as MGO board, has gained popularity in modern construction thanks to its fire resistance, strength, and eco-friendly nature.
+Magnesium oxide board, commonly known as MgO board, has gained popularity in modern construction thanks to its fire resistance, strength, and eco-friendly nature.
 Contractors often choose it as an alternative to traditional gypsum or cement boards for walls, ceilings, and flooring.

 Why It Happens